Pholisa-Fatyela/bootcamp/pages/loop_practicals.md

 ---
 # Looping exercises

-Do the practical exercises below.
+Do the exercises below.
 Create each function in it’s own file, use the function name for the filename.

 Do this work in a folder called `loop_for_awhile`.
 Add it to github.
 Commit regularly.